Samuel04-png/loansage/HOW_TO_ACCESS_FEATURES.md

 ## 🎯 Quick Access Guide

-All the new features have been integrated into the LoanSage platform.
+All the new features have been integrated into the TengaLoans platform.
 Here's how to access them:

 ---